 His crown of thorns is twined with every thorn,

 His cross is every tree.

-A similar movement takes place at the beginning of John 6 where Jesus presents himself as the new Passover, bread for the hunger of humanity.
-The miracle of the loaves and fish, the rejection of earthly power, the escape to the solitude of the hills, the waling on water are all part of the mystery of Eucharist.
-The teaching that follows these events is provocative, demanding an unambiguous response, pushes us to a moment of decision.
+In John 6 Jesus presents himself as the new Passover, bread for the hunger of humanity.
+The miracle of the loaves and fish, the rejection of earthly power, the escape to the solitude of the hills, the walking on water are all part of the mystery of Eucharist.
+The teaching that follows these events is provocative, calling an unambiguous response, pushes us to a moment of decision.
 We cannot be indifferent.

 "The bread that I shall give is my flesh for the life of the world...I AM the bread of life..."
 The response of many was to say that this is intolerable language, who could ever accept it?
 An most of the disciples left him at that stage.
 "What about you" he asked the twelve "will you go away too?"
 Where do I stand, with whom do I stand?

 But before the time of decision there is the attentiveness of Jesus to the approaching crowd.
 He is immediately aware of their hunger, ready to do something about it.
 He is alert, aware, listening.
 He who dwells in the deep silence of the Father listens as the Father listens, is attentive as the Father is attentive.

 Through the immediate physical hunger, He intends to feed the deeper hunger of the human heart.